mfmceneaney/LSpinTransfer/README.md

 cmake ..
 make
 ```
-You should now have an executable called `analysis` in your `build` directory.
+You should now have several executables in your `build` directory.

 # Compute binned results